 Preventative consultations with a psychologist often keep employees from calling in sick due to mental well-being struggles.
 They help people to challenge their current habits and working practices and develop new, more efficient methods.
 This has proven to be an effective investment.

 3. Use a diagnostic or screening tool to identify needs

 In order to better tailor your approach to suit the needs of people within your organization, you first need to identify what these needs are.
 Want to know how to do that?
 Then read this article.

 4. Invest in raising awareness

 Raising awareness about mental wellbeing falls under the category of “organization-wide cultural change” and generates a high return on investment.
 Are you a HR manager?
 Be an ambassador for mental wellbeing in the workplace.

 Physical health promotes mental well-being ,so why not bring in a health and wellbeing coach to talk to your employees about healthy eating, sleep and exercise?
 Indirectly, this could also help your employees to work on their mental well-being.
 Physical health is obviously more tangible and less of a sensitive topic.
 This means that working on it can be a good steppingstone towards working on your mental well-being.

 Money issues sometimes cause stress.
 Support your employees in getting (and keeping) their finances in order.
 You could maybe offer them training sessions with a financial coach.

 7. Create a stress-free physical environment

 Plenty of daylight, greenery, lots of space to work quietly, good air quality, an ambient temperature, and not too much noise – these all help to reduce stress.
-Don’t underestimate the impact of a pleasant work environment on employee mental health.
+Don’t underestimate the impact of a pleasant work environment on employee mental well-being.
 It’s huge!